 Debbie qualified in 2009 as a Registered Nurse, until this time her career was mostly a PA for a National Finance Company and then moved onto a Children's Nursery.
 After being made redundant Debbie decided she wanted to "go back to school" to gain the qualifications required to carry out her Nurse training.
 Therefore, went to her local College to complete the Access course and then onto University West of England for Higher Education.
 Once qualified Debbie worked in the local acute Hospital (Great Western) on Medical Wards, during this time became passionate for Palliative Care.

 In 2014 Debbie was successful in becoming a Clinical Nurse Specialist for the Hospital based Palliative Care Team, supporting patients and families in the acute setting during their admission.
 After gaining further experience and knowledge, Debbie was then successful becoming the Prospect Hospice at Home Team Leader in February 2020.
-Debbie’s first year has been challenging, as within one month of joining, the pandemic struck and there were multiple changes and new ways of working.
-However, Debbie continues to enjoy supporting her Team, patients and their families in the community and developing the Hospice at Home Team as times change considerably.
+Debbie's first year was challenging, as within one month of joining, the pandemic struck and there were multiple changes and new ways of working.
+However, through different ways of working and multiple learning opportunities, the Hospice at Home service continues to provide a service to ensure the patients and their families have the End of Life support they need at such a difficult time.